blacksmithgu/obsidian-dataview/docs/docs/queries/structure.md

 - **Grouping** results based on fields
 - **Limiting** your result count

 Let's have a look at how we can put DQL to use.

 ## General Format of a DQL Query

 Every query follows the same structure and consists of

-- exactly one **Query Type** with zero, one or many [fields](../annotation/add-metadata.md), depending on query type.
+- exactly one **Query Type** with zero, one or many [fields](../annotation/add-metadata.md), depending on query type
 - zero or one **FROM** data commands with one to many [sources](../reference/sources.md)
 - zero to many other **data commands** with one to many [expressions](../reference/expressions.md) and/or other infos depending on the data command